bamboothemes/template-docs/ecolife/content/6_Starting-from-scratch.md

 1. Change the main menu module position to menu.
 2. Disable the menu module title.
 3. Set it to display on all pages.
-4. Set the search module to be published ot the search position.
+4. Set the search module to be published to the search position.

 Elements to create
 ----